 IPPOSI has contributed to the development of biobanking activities in both Ireland and Europe in a number of ways:

 - From 2009-2011, IPPOSI managed the pan-European stakeholder forum of the preparatory phase of BBMRI – the European biobanking research infrastructure (FP7 Grant Agreement No.212111).
 IPPOSI produced two multi-stakeholder consensus reports as part of its efforts to create a pan-European, patient-centered, biobanking community.
 (Go here for Report 1, and here for Report 2)

 - IPPOSI continues to maintain a close relationship with the leadership of BBMRI-ERIC, and accepted an invitation from Prof. Jan-Eric Litton, Director-General of BBMRI-ERIC to speak at the Jan 2016 conference in Cork, Ireland, organised by the INSIGHT consortium.
 (Click here to view presentation)

 - IPPOSI CEO, Derick Mitchell, together with a number of other patient advocates published a journal article review on patient involvement in biobanking (2015).
 DOI: 10.1186/s40900-015-0001-z

 - In 2010 IPPOSI published a patient perspective document which emerged from a patient-specific working subgroup of the BBMRI Stakeholder’s Forum.
 The document was endorsed by many pan-European patient organisations, and was presented to the BBMRI leadership at the Stakeholders Forum event in June 2010.

-- IPPOSI continues to build relationships with representatives of the Irish biobanking community, including Molecular Medicine Ireland, INSIGHT Data Analytics and the Biobank Ireland Trust.
+- IPPOSI continues to build relationships with representatives of the Irish biobanking community, including CRDI, INSIGHT Data Analytics and the Biobank Ireland Trust.